ra3xdh/qucs_s/README.md

 ## Build instructions

-Use CMake to build Qucs-S. Install all necessary dependencies: GCC, Qt, and SPICE (optional).
+Use CMake to build Qucs-S. Install all necessary dependencies: GCC, Qt, Flex, Bison and SPICE (optional).
 Install `ngspice` that is not needed for build, but serves as the simulation kernel.

 ### Dependencies